mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 In this exercise, you'll learn about the `nsRouterLink` attribute directive, and see how it can make navigating between components easy.

+> **nsRouterLink Attribute Directive**
+>
-> **nsRouterLink Attribute Directive**: The `nsRouterLink` attribute directive is an attribute directive provided by NativeScript.
+> The `nsRouterLink` attribute directive is an attribute directive provided by NativeScript.
 It works like the Angular [routerLink](https://angular.io/guide/router#router-links) attribute directive, and allows you to add navigation capabilities to UI elements without needing to write code to bind to the tap event handler.

+> **How do I choose?**
+>
-> **How do I choose?** You may be thinking that navigation in Angular apps is confusing, because we've introduced 2 ways of navigating between pages/components.
+> You may be thinking that navigation in Angular apps is confusing, because we've introduced 2 ways of navigating between pages/components.
 When shoudl you write code and bind to the tap event handler, and when should you use `nsRouterLink`?
 We recommend you use `nsRouterLink` for navigation, by default.
 This will navigate you to components the Angular way.
 If you need to perform other actions before you navigate (like change UI components, submit data to a web API, or some other business logic), use a tap event handler.

 #### Adding the *nsRouterLink* attribute directive